philvanzu/Bubbles/README.md

-Bubbles is a comics reader and image albums viewer (cbr, cbz, image directories, pdf) built with Avalonia for Linux and Windows
+Bubbles is a free comics reader and image albums viewer (cbr, cbz, image directories, pdf) built with Avalonia for Linux and Windows

 - Define library directories; view albums following your file system hierarchy — no separate database needed.
 - allows sorting of albums and pages by path, filename, natural sort, last modified, creation time and random order
 - Fast graphics.
 Smooth Pan & zoom, easy scrolling with the mouse wheel.
+- Double click the viewer to toggle fullscreen - No secondary fullscreen window
 - Game controller support - handheld friendly.
 Bind any controller button to any action.
 - Touch support, pinching works, might look at adding swiping to turn pages if people ask for it.
 - Designed for reading comfort, you can rebind most actions input like it's a videogame
--
+- Flexible control scheme, as easy to use on a handheld or a tablet as on a desktop or a couch/TV setup.

 ![recursive library](https://github.com/philvanzu/Bubbles/releases/download/Win64/bubbles_recursive.png)
 ![smooth graphics](https://github.com/philvanzu/Bubbles/releases/download/Win64/bubbles_SmoothGraphics.gif)